The Bugs to Rogers Pass Ski Traverse – A Classic Canadian Backcountry Adventure

 Program Logistics

-We will meet the group at 9:00 AM on the first day here at our office in Canmore (Map).
+We will meet the group at 9:00 AM on the first day here at our classroom in Canmore (Map).
 Please come prepared with all of your personal gear and clothing, but leave enough room in your pack for some additional group gear and food as well.

 Transportation